« Heizung, Lüftung, Klima |

 Hi,

-die WP WP [Wärmepumpe] hängt an zwei BG-etech-Modbuszählern, einmal dreiphasig für Kompressor und ZH und einmal einphasig für die Steuerung.
+die WPWP [Wärmepumpe] hängt an zwei BG-etech-Modbuszählern, einmal dreiphasig für Kompressor und ZH und einmal einphasig für die Steuerung.
 Die wiederum lese ich seit Januar per Modbus mit meinem Haupt-Pi aus.
 Der loggt das dann.
 Bislang musste ich das mühsam per Hand mit den USB-Logs der Nibe synchronisieren (siehe WW WW [Warmwasser]-Thread).

 Jetzt habe ich das Skript so umgebaut, dass es jetzt auch per MQTT seine Messwerte veröffentlicht.
 Der Logger subskribiert sich da auch und kann schon alles fein zusammen loggen und die AZ recht gut ausrechnen.